 Total space required 3.4 metres / 11ft x 11ft

 This award winning Zorb trampoline certainly has the wow factor with its modern and innovative design.
 The unique interlocking frame ensures there is no movement on the legs during jumps for maximum safety.
 Suitable for ages six and up, it'll be a favourite for kids, teens and even the adults!
-The net sits inside the pad to avoid trapping fingers and toes.
-The net and pad comes with a 2 year warranty while the frame comes with 10 years!
+The net sits inside the pad to avoid trapping fingers and toes and it comes with a one year guarantee on all parts.

 One dad, among others, found this to be worth the price: "The Jumpking Zorbpod is an incredible trampoline.
 Strong, sturdy and so much more impressive than every other trampoline we have owned.
 It has a fantastic design and my kids have never had as much fun in the garden.
 An amazing piece of kit - it’s worth every penny."